Surgical Procedures for Foot Pain

 Surgery may be done to release the ligament to ease pressure on the nerve.

-This surgery repairs or removes the damaged part of tendon.
+This surgery repairs or removes the damaged part of the tendon.

 This surgery repairs the structures that support the arch of the foot.

 Achilles tendinopathy.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/achilles-tendinopathy.
 Accessed May 7, 2020.

 Anterior tarsal tunnel syndrome.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/anterior-tarsal-tunnel-syndrome.
 Accessed May 7, 2020.

 Foot care 101.
 American Podiatric Medical Association website.
 Available at:

 Accessed May 5, 2020.